Books

 National Audubon Society Field Guide to the Southwestern States

-By Peter Alden and Peter Friederici Perfectly sized to fit into a daypack or jacket pocket, this lavishly illustrated guide to southwestern animals, plants, places, and more is perfect for residents and visitors alike.
+Sized to fit into a daypack or jacket pocket, this guide to southwestern animals, plants, places, and more is suited for residents and visitors alike.
 It’s the perfect generalist’s guide to my favorite region.
-Read more about it here.

 Peter Friederici hiking in Glen Canyon